Leigh Davis (politician)

-Leigh Davis is an American politician serving as a member of the Massachusetts House of Representatives, representing the 3rd Berkshire district.
-She is the first woman to hold the seat.
+Leigh Davis is an American politician who has represented the 3rd Berkshire district in the Massachusetts House of Representatives since 2025.
+She is the first woman elected to represent the district.

-Early life and education
+Early life, education, and professional career

 Davis was born in Washington, D.C. and raised in Chevy Chase, Maryland.
-Her father, Lloyd Davis, was a senior advisor at the U.S. Department of Housing and Urban Development (HUD), where he helped establish the agency’s first voluntary fair housing program and its first minority business enterprise program.
-He is widely recognized as a principal architect of the federal Martin Luther King Jr. holiday.
+Her father, Lloyd Davis, was a senior advisor at the U.S. Department of Housing and Urban Development (HUD), where he was credited with establishing the department’s first voluntary fair housing program and its first minority business enterprise program.
+He later served as first vice president and chief operating officer of the Martin Luther King Jr. Center for Nonviolent Social Change and helped lead the campaign to establish Martin Luther King Jr. Day as a federal holiday.
+He subsequently served as executive director of the Martin Luther King Jr. Federal Holiday Commission.
 Her mother, Mary Kay Davis, served for many years as executive assistant to Sargent Shriver.

 Davis received a bachelor's degree from Ithaca College and a master's degree from National University of Ireland, Galway.
+While teaching in Ireland, she was a member of the Teachers’ Union of Ireland (TUI).

+Professional career

-She worked in Los Angeles as a film and television editor, and a member of the Motion Picture Editors Guild (IATSE Local 700).
-After eight years, she moved to Ireland, where she continued working in film before transitioning to academia.
-She became a tenured lecturer at the Galway-Mayo Institute of Technology, where she was a member of the Teachers’ Union of Ireland (TUI) and later served as the Department Chair of the Institute's Film and Television program.
+Davis worked in Los Angeles as a film and television editor and was a member of the Motion Picture Editors Guild (IATSE Local 700).
+After eight years, she moved to Ireland, where she continued working in film before entering academia.
+She became a tenured lecturer at the Galway-Mayo Institute of Technology and later chaired the Institute's Film and Television program.

-Davis now lives with her three children in Great Barrington, Massachusetts.

-Political career
+Davis writes a recurring column, "Commonwealth Connections," for The Berkshire Edge, covering state government and issues affecting Berkshire County.

+Local government

-In 2013, Davis became a member of the Great Barrington Finance Committee.
-She was elected to the selectboard in 2019, where she served two terms as vice chair.
-In addition to her selectboard membership, she was the chair of the Housing Subcommittee and vice chair of the Economic Development Committee.
+Davis was elected to the Great Barrington Finance Committee in 2013, in her first campaign for public office.
+In 2019, she was elected to the Great Barrington Selectboard, where she served two three-year terms as vice chair.
+During her tenure, she chaired the Housing Subcommittee and served as vice chair of the Economic Development Committee.

+Massachusetts House of Representatives

-In September 2024, Davis won the Democratic primary against opponents Patrick White and Jamie Minacci.
-In November 2024, Davis was elected to the Massachusetts House of Representatives after defeating opponent Marybeth Mitts in the general election.
+In September 2024, Davis won a three-way Democratic primary with 55.6% of the vote.
+She was elected to the Massachusetts House of Representatives that November with 57.4 percent of the vote.

-In 2025, Davis was named one of MassLive's politicians to watch and was also featured in The Boston Globe as one of five new lawmakers to watch.

-Davis represents the towns of Alford, Becket, Dalton, Egremont, Great Barrington, Lee, Lenox, Monterey, Mount Washington, New Marlborough, Otis, Richmond, Sandisfield, Sheffield, Stockbridge, Tyringham, Washington, and West Stockbridge in southern Berkshire county.
+Davis represents 18 municipalities in Berkshire County: Alford, Becket, Dalton, Egremont, Great Barrington, Lee, Lenox, Monterey, Mount Washington, New Marlborough, Otis, Richmond, Sandisfield, Sheffield, Stockbridge, Tyringham, Washington, and West Stockbridge.